Lonely Planet’s Top Places to visit in Uganda

 Lonely Planet’s Top Picks in Uganda take the highlights to see in the Pearl of Africa.
 The picks show some of the reasons as to why Lonely Planet picked Uganda as the best country to visit in 2012.

-Uganda is definitely a prime African Travel Destination in East Africa. the most bio-diverse country you can find in Africa.
-It has the added plus of Mountain Gorillas, Chimpanzees, Golden Monkeys, the Virunga Volcanoes and the tallest mountain range in Africa – the Rwenzori Mountains of the Moon – besides Uganda is home to some of the friendliest people in Africa.
-One could add that Uganda is safe, stable, and secure especially if you are on a safari.
+Uganda is a prime African Travel Destination in East Africa.
+The most bio-diverse country you can find in Africa.
+It has the added plus of Mountain Gorillas, Chimpanzees, Golden Monkeys, the Virunga Volcanoes, and the tallest mountain range in Africa – the Rwenzori Mountains of the Moon – besides Uganda is home to some of the friendliest people in Africa.
+One could add that Uganda is safe, stable, and secure, especially if you are on a safari.

 Bwindi Impenetrable Forest: Penetrate the Impenetrable Forest at Bwindi National Park to visit the mountain gorillas.
 Lonely Planet picks Bwindi Impenetrable Forest as their first choice of must-visit places in Uganda.

 Tame the waters at the source of the Nile, some of the world’s best white-water rafting.
-Jinja – the Adventure Capital of East Africa has much to offer for the adrenaline seeker including up to level 5 white water rafting, kayaking, river surfing, float trips, bungee jumping into the ancient River Nile, birding boat trips along Lake Victoria, fishing, sunset cruises on the Nile and Lake Victoria, horseback riding, ATV safaris through villages and along the Nile, the source of the Nile, great lodging facilities from budget to luxury.
+Jinja – the Adventure Capital of East Africa, has much to offer for the adrenaline seeker, including up to level 5 white water rafting.
+There is kayaking, river surfing, float trips, bungee jumping into the ancient River Nile, birding boat trips along Lake Victoria, fishing, sunset cruises on the Nile and Lake Victoria, horseback riding, ATV safaris through villages and along the Nile, the source of the Nile, excellent lodging facilities from budget to luxury.

 Jinja is synonymous with the word “adrenaline” not only is Jinja the East African Adventure Capital – it the East African Adrenaline Capital